cnnrbrn/javascript-guide/data/api/single-result.md

 # Displaying a single result from an API call

-Assign the path to the API to variable:
+Assign the path to the API to a variable:

 ```js
 const url = "path/to/api"